AngaBlue/nginx-snippets/README.md

 ### headers.conf `/etc/nginx/conf.d/headers.conf`
 Adds general security headers to all requests.
+* Restrictive CORS & permissions policy
+* iFrame blocking
+* Tracking blocking

+___Note:__ these headers include HSTS, meaning if you don't plan to support HTTPS on all hosted sites now and into the future, you must remove this header._

 ### ssl.conf `/etc/nginx/sites-enabled/ssl.conf`
 Force all HTTP connections to retry via HTTPS.
 Subsequently, all other NGINX server blocks should listen on port 443.